stratospheric-dev/stratospheric/application/README.md

 ### Application Profiles

 - `dev` running the application locally for development.
 You don't need any AWS account or running AWS services for this.
-All infrastructure components are started within `docker-compose.yml`.
+All infrastructure components are started from within the `compose.yaml` in the `application` directory.
 - `aws` running the application inside AWS.
 This requires the whole infrastructure setup inside your AWS account.

 ### Running the Tests